-In this project, students will have three weeks (Week 11, 12, 13) to write a report on Bitcoin and other cryptocurrencies in terms of Introduction, Past, Present, and Future.
-Detailed requirements for this mini project will be provided via Canvas.
+In this project, student groups will have three weeks (Week 10, 11, 12) to write a report on cryptocurrency in terms of its introduction, past, present, and future.
+Detailed requirements for this project will be provided via Canvas.
 According to academic integrity, your reports will be assessed using Turnitin to check the similarity rate.
 The low similarity rate proves the originality of your work.
 The answer with a high similarity rate will be returned without grading.